lcrawlab/BANNs/README.md

  ## Installation and Dependencies

 We implement BANNs in three different software packages.
 The first two are implemented in Python using Tensorflow and numpy, respectively.
 The third version is implemented in R. The dependencies and requirements needed to install and run each version of the BANN software may be found in the README of the corresponding subdirectories.
+The most optimized version of the code can be found in the "BANN" directory.

  ## Tutorial and Examples